-The Department of Communities (the Department) recently released All Paths Lead to a Home: Western Australia’s 10-Year Strategy on Homelessness 2020–2030 (the Strategy), which sets out a vision where everyone has a safe place to call home and is supported to achieve stable and independent lives.
+The Department of Communities (the Department) released All Paths Lead to a Home: Western Australia’s 10-Year Strategy on Homelessness 2020–2030 (the Strategy) in December 2019, which set out a vision where everyone has a safe place to call home and is supported to achieve stable and independent lives.

 Achieving this vision and the outcomes set out in the Strategy requires meaningful change, over a long period of time across the system that impacts people experiencing homelessness.
 One of the priorities of the strategy is to develop a No Wrong Door approach.
-As a first step towards implementation of the Strategy, the Department is embarking on a process to co-design how a No Wrong Door system will be realised, moving from agreed principles into action.
+As a first step towards implementation of the Strategy, the Department embarked on a process to co-design how a No Wrong Door system is realised, moving from agreed principles into action.

-We are committed to working with a diverse representation of the those across homelessness to design the No Wrong Door system.
-The Department, in conjunction with the Centre for Social Impact UWA, will be utilising a co-design process for this decision making.
-This will build-on, rather than replicate, the work that has already been done in the sector, especially by the WA Alliance to End Homelessness.
+We are committed to working with a diverse representation of those across homelessness to design the No Wrong Door system.
+The Department, in conjunction with the Centre for Social Impact UWA, has been building on, rather than replicating, the work that has already been done in the sector, especially by the WA Alliance to End Homelessness.

-The group has equal representations from people with a lived experience of homelessness, specialist homelessness service providers, local and state government and peak bodies, and including representatives from Metro, South West and Regional Areas.
+The core co-design team was chosen following an Expression of Interest process and resulted in a diverse cohort of 32 members.
+This group has equal representations from people with a lived experience of homelessness, specialist homelessness service providers, local and state government and peak bodies, and including representatives from metropolitan, south-west and regional areas.

 Representatives from different areas of Communities are also part of the co-design team including Housing and Homelessness, Service Delivery, Commissioning and Sector Engagement and Child Protection.

 The final co-design workshop was held online on 30 April 2020 where the core co-design team had an opportunity to work through and provide feedback on the platform and initiatives, behaviours and incentives.
 Read more about the workshop activities in the summaries below.